evansbenj/BIO722.md/2_preparing_a_reference_genome.md

   `ctrl-a` then `ctrl-d` and then

   screen -X -S make_an_index_file kill

+Or you can exist a screen while attached by typing `ctrl-a` and then typing `:quit`.

 2. We now need to to generate another file using `samtools`.
 Please type this: